starsite/FileMaker-Swift/README.md

 ## Refresh Token (function)
-Refresh an expired token.
+Returns an optional token and expiry.
 The `@escaping` marker allows the `token?`, `expiry?`, and error `code` types to be used later (they're permitted to "escape" or outlive the function).
 That's typical for async calls in Swift.

 ```swift
 // returns -> (token?, expiry?, error code)